 Balloon Sinuplasty Recovery and Results

-Recovery time following a balloon sinuplasty procedure is typically brief. patients will want to rest for a day or two but then should be able to get back to work and light normal activities.
+Recovery time following a balloon sinuplasty procedure is typically brief.
+Depending upon the extent of the procedure most patients will want to rest for a day or two, but should be able to quickly get back to work and light normal activities.
 Dr. Allen will recommend over-the-counter medication to help ease any mild discomfort.

-Many of Dr. Allen’s patients notice an improvement in their ability to breathe through their noses nearly immediately after their balloon sinuplasty.
-95% of patients who participated in a study on the balloon sinuplasty procedure reported enduring improvement in their sinus symptoms at their follow-up visits.
+Many of Dr. Allen’s patients notice an improvement in their ability to breathe through their noses immediately after their balloon sinuplasty and associated nasal procedures.
+While swelling within the nose is expected temporarily for a few days, this generally resolves within the first week.
+Trusetd Source Checkbox Trusted Source Multicenter registry of balloon catheter sinusotomy outcomes for 1,036 patients Levine HL, Sertich AP 2nd, Hoisington DR, Weiss RL, Pritikin J; PatiENT Registry Study Group Go to Source 95% of patients who participated in a study on the balloon sinuplasty procedure reported enduring improvement in their sinus symptoms at their follow-up visits.

 Frequently Asked Questions About Balloon Sinuplasty